 Texas Tech is a major comprehensive research university and medical institution that provides higher education to liberal arts, technical and medical students in several locations across Texas.
-Mr. Jordan’s group of 14 full-time IT staff members supports hardware hosting and facilities management for servers and storage devices for the TTU system and its institutions.
+Mr. J.’s group of 14 full-time IT staff members supports hardware hosting and facilities management for servers and storage devices for the TTU system and its institutions.

 TOSM’s responsibilities include server and storage hosting, server management, local and remote server backups and database hosting and management.
 His group is also responsible for hosting the ERP system shared by Texas Tech University and the Texas Tech University Health Sciences Center, which includes the student, finance, financial aid and human resource systems for those institutions.

 Extend Hardware Lifecycle

 Mr. J.’s role at Texas Tech grew with his department, which transformed from a mainframe support group managing a mainframe and four servers ten years ago to today’s distributed computing system of more than 600 servers and more than 650TB of storage.
 The Texas Tech University System operates this hardware from one main data center on the Lubbock campus and leverages a smaller data center used for disaster recovery about ten miles away.

 Dell, the provider of their co-branded fiber-channel SAN devices, claimed that at five years old, the university’s storage equipment was at the end of its supportable life.
 Mr. J. disagreed, estimating it had two or three more years of life.
 He knew keeping the SANs in service and avoiding the cost of replacing these assets would require cost-effective, flexible and responsive support.